viralp353/UFOs/README.md

 *   Use Mongodb.

-*  USe Website scarping for updated website.
+*  Use  scraping for live update website.

 * Add Locations with some pictures.